gvwilson/thirdbit/fiction/iffy/index.md

 "She hasn't changed course.
 Either she doesn't know we've spotted her or she doesn't care."

-"Or she's just waitin' 'til we're in closer to shore," Uncle Jack growled.
+"Or she's just waitin' 'til we're up against the rocks," Uncle Jack growled.
-"She's got dazzle enough to cover th' both of us if she gets us up against the rocks."
 He swiped two fingers across the control panel in an angry, futile attempt to squeeze a little more speed out of the *Guinevere*'s struggling engine.